cristianomartinsdias82/TheGame/README.md

 6. API DOCUMENTATION (EXTRA endpoint)<br/>
 (GET)  http://localhost:5000/swagger -> This endpoint makes available the API endpoints live documentation via Swagger OpenAPI.
-IMPORTANT NOTE: This endpoint is available only when ASPNETCORE_ENVIRONMENT environment variable is set to Development (please refer to the beginning of topic "How to run this solution")
+IMPORTANT NOTE: This endpoint is available only when ASPNETCORE_ENVIRONMENT environment variable is set to "Development" (please refer to the beginning of topic "How to run this solution")

 How to play with this solution<br/>
 1. Invoke a couple of times the endpoint 1.
 You can use a tool like Postman or Advanced REST Client to send some requests to it.<br/>